 With that much travel, you require a high-volume tire and robust wheelset to absorb the landings.
 Commencal obliges by equipping its Clash 24-inch with 24x2.4in Vee Flowsnap tires, rolling on Spank Spoon 28 rims, which features a 23mm internal diameter and 32-spoke lacing pattern.

 A 75mm KS Rage dropper seatpost gets any junior rider aboard the Clash in a confident descending position and Shimano MT501 hydraulic brakes guarantee great descending control, even on the steepest of gradients.

 Transition helped to pioneer the progressive geometry movement and yet its kid's mountain bike has quite a bit less travel than most rivals.
-But that does not mean, it isn't fit to purpose.
+But that doesn't mean it isn't fit for purpose.